Lungotevere Raffaello Sanzio 9

 Secretary: Diletta Cesana (Tel: +39 340 736 8280)

 Established in 1986 by the Union of Italian Jewish Communities (UCEI) to preserve, conserve, restore and promote the Jewish cultural heritage of Italy.
 It has a growing database of Jewish heritage sites in Italy as well as itineraries and other resources.
+The web site features an interactive map where you can click to find sites.

 Italy is an enthusiastic participant in the annual European Day of Jewish Culture, held the first Sunday in September.
 Each year sees events in about 70 localities up and down the peninusula, including visits to Jewish museums, synagogues, Jewish quarters, Jewish cemeteries and other sites.
 The Italian web site for the Day includes information, pictures, maps, and more.